Checking date: 07/09/2025 10:55:59

 Objectives

 Familiarizing with the basic concepts of numerical analysis: algorithms, stability, accuracy, and efficiency.
 Interpolating data with different techniques: Lagrange, Hermite, piecewise, splines.
 Calculating numerical approximations, choosing the most adequate algorithm for each application, in each of the following problems: quadrature and derivation, systems of linear and non-linear equations, linear least-squares.
-Programming the studied algorithms and use other ready-made algorithms, available in MATLAB or other recognized software packages.
+Programming the studied algorithms and use other ready-made algorithms, available in Python.
 Relating real problems and their mathematical models.

 Description of contents: programme